 The actual “garden” at the end of the trail are plants that cling to a wall underneath a rock overhang.

-We reserved and booked a tour of Lower Antelope Canyon months in advance, and were very glad we did so.
+We reserved a tour of Lower Antelope Canyon months in advance, and were very glad we did so.
 The canyon was definitely a unique experience.

 The guided tour winds and twists along the floor of the canyon.
-The walls are about 120 feet high in some parts, with sunlight streaming down from above.
+The walls are about 120 feet high in some places, with sunlight streaming down from above.

-Walking through the canyon is a bit surreal.
+Walking through the canyon evokes a surreal feeling.
 The temperature is much cooler than above, and everything feels very “chamber-like.”

-After leaving Antelope Canyon, we decided to check out Horseshoe Bend, another world-famous landmark in Page.
+After leaving Antelope Canyon, we checked out Horseshoe Bend, another world-famous landmark in Page.

 It’s hard to get a sense of scale of this canyon.